 “Improve their curriculum,” I corrected.
-I was momentarily distracted that she even listened to what I told her about Harper Lee’s To Kill a Mockingbird masterpiece.
+I was momentarily distracted that she even listened to what I told her about Harper Lee’s masterpiece, To Kill a Mockingbird.
 It didn’t excuse her and the unapproved picnic she was hosting in her room though.
-She sleeps in a loft bed, so what does she care about her floor.
+She sleeps in a loft bed, so what does she care about her floor?
 “I’m pretty sure I ate some of your ants.
 I guess you’ll have less to sweep and suck up with the vacuum.”

 How do I stay sunny and sane (albeit part-time) while mothering teenagers and ants for another 70,000 years?
 How are you surviving?
 Are you eating ants too?

-If you want to buy or raise you own ants, check out these sites:
+FYI – If you actually want to buy or raise you own ants, check out these sites: